servirtium/README/starting-a-new-implementation.md

 there should also be a `getLastError()` mechanism to pull the failure details back to the test runner and inform the developer.
 That could be via an "after" test mechanism (after each, not after all/suite).

+## 11. Optional Markdown Settings

+### Alternate code block

+The three backtick way of marking code blocks in markdown, has an alternate: indented by four spaces.
+That should be supported too - and should be an option in recording mode, with playback mode just adapting to what it encounters.
+A method/function on the recorder could be `indentCodeBlocks()` whatever is idiomatic for the style of API you are building.

+### Emphasis for HTTP verb/method

+GET and POST may be in the markdown as emphasised like *GET* or *POST* (asterisk or underscore before & after the word in the markdown).
+This should be optional too via a recorder method like `emphasizeHttpVerbs()` (or similar).
+The Playback mode should just adapt to what it encounters.

-## 11. Publish to package/module-land for your language family
+## 12. Publish to package/module-land for your language family

 That's "Maven central", pub.dev, cpan, RubyGems, NuGet-land etc.

+Paul will need to be added to the list of authorized publishers / adminsistrators of the package if an official "https://github.com/servirtium/*" project/repo.

-## 12. Proxy Server mode of operation
+## 13. Proxy Server mode of operation

 This one varies per language and the HTTP request initiation available.
 Client calls to an arbitrary server, can be run through a proxy server on the way there.
 Some commercial Service Virtualization techs like HoverFly work this way by design.
 For Servirtium